SebastienBrown/CourseFinder/README.md

 3. To clean scraped data:
 - `sbatch ./llm_parsing.sbatch` uses LLM to extract a clean subset of the original.
 - Manually clean the courses printed under `Courses that caused errors`.
+- Run `python ./clean_json.py` to remove duplicates, special characters, and fill in missing course codes.

+4. Append the cleaned files together
 - Run `python ./append_metadata.py` to output `./course-visualization/public/amherst_courses_all.json`.

 **Network Graph**
 1. Create embeddings for each course
-- `sbatch ./.sbatch`
+- `sbatch embedding./.sbatch`
 - Output: `./embeddings/output_embeddings_{semester}.json`

 2. Compute pairwise similarity scores
-- Run `sbatch ./similarity.sbatch` or `python ./similarity.py` to process semesters individually
+- Run `python ./similarity.py` to process semesters individually
-- Run `python ./similarity_all.py` to process all semester courses pairwise
+- Run `sbatch ./similarity.sbatch`  or `python ./similarity_all.py` to process all semester courses pairwise
 - Output: `./similarity/output_similarity_{semester}.json`, where semester = 'all' for the latter

 3. Apply t-SNE to compute coordinates for each course